nationalarchives/front-end-development-guide/development-guide.md

 * [Writing JavaScript with accessibility in mind](https://medium.com/@matuzo/writing-javascript-with-accessibility-in-mind-a1f6a5f467b9)

 Please speak to the Lead Front-end Developer if you need guidance on meeting any of these requirements.

 ---

+### JavaScript Testing

+JavaScript and jQuery code is tested using QUnit.
+There is good documentation available on the [QUnit website](https://qunitjs.com/) including [an introduction to unit testing](http://qunitjs.com/intro/), a [cookbook](http://qunitjs.com/cookbook/) and good [documentation](http://api.qunitjs.com/) of the API.

+---